UnfinishedStuff/AS7262_Pi/README.md

 * **set_integration_time(time)**

 Sets the integration time of the readings.
 Higher values mean longer measurements but are less prone to noise (?).
 Must be given an integer between 1 and 255, refer to the `set_measurement_mode()` section to see how this affects the time to take a reading.
 Defaults to 255.
+Sparkfun's library for the AS7262 seems to routinely use a value of 50.

 * **get_temperature()**